 Header image courtesy of Fat Chad’s (Facebook)

-When people think of New York City, they imagine the Statue of Liberty, Times Square, or Central Park.
-Some people think of gangster flicks and, of course, celebrities, like Bella Hadid and Taylor Swift, casually walking down the streets.
-Some people may think of its hip-hop scene and its influence through the rest of the world, from designers such as Dapper Dan and legendary rapper The Notorious BIG.
+When people think of New York City, they imagine the Statue of Liberty, Times Square, and Central Park.
+Some people think of gangster flicks and some others think of celebrities casually walking down the streets.
+Some people may think of its cultural influences, from designers such as Dapper Dan and legendary rapper The Notorious BIG.

 Serving up American comfort food since 2001, Main Street Deli may be one of the oldest restaurants in Hong Kong to offer New York-inspired delicacies.
-From iconic deli dishes such as Matza Ball Soup ($98) and Cauliflower & Ham Mac N’ Cheese ($118), there is definitely something for everyone on the menu.
-Main Street Deli also has their own take on the classic Reuben Sandwich ($118) with pastrami, corned beef, Swiss cheese, sauerkraut, and housemade Russian dressing sauce.
+From iconic deli dishes such as matzo ball soup ($98) and cauliflower & ham mac and cheese ($118), there is definitely something for everyone on the menu.
+Main Street Deli also has its own take on the classic Reuben sandwich ($118) with pastrami, corned beef, Swiss cheese, sauerkraut, and housemade Russian dressing sauce.

 Besides the seemingly endless selection of hearty American fare on their menu, they also have outrageously delicious milkshakes you must try.
-Perennial favourites include the Toasted Marshmellow Chocolate Monster Shake ($88), which comes stacked with toasted marshmallows, cereal, chocolate sauce, and a whipped cream mixture for an indulgent and sweet beverage.
+Perennial favourites include the toasted marshmallow chocolate monster shake ($88), which comes stacked with toasted marshmallows, cereal, chocolate sauce, and a whipped cream mixture for an indulgent and sweet beverage.

 Main Street Deli, Lower Lobby Level, The Langham, 8 Peking Road, Tsim Sha Tsui | (+852) 2132 7898

-All of its bagels are made fresh every morning, using recipes that stem from Schrage’s own family, passed down from generation to generation.
+All of its bagels are made fresh, using recipes from Schrage’s own family, passed down from generation to generation.
 Among its bagels and bagel sandwiches, one that stands out is their SchReuben ($90), which comes in the form of a bagel filled with beef pastrami, brown mustard, sauerkraut, and Swiss cheese.

 Schragels, 37 Graham Street, Central | (+852) 9667 3709